Higher education controversy in Odisha: Demands for centrally funded institutions

+In July 2014 Government of Odisha urged to Government of India to facilitate setting up a NIMHANS like institution at Cuttack location.

+In 2015 Government of Odisha gave a formal proposal to Union Government for establishment of an All- India Institute of Hygiene and Public Health (AIIHPH) in the State.

+In 2017 CM Naveen Patnaik demanded to central govt for Institute of National Importance status for NISER, Jatani through Act of parliament.

+In 2020 Union MOP&NG and Minister of Steel Dharmendra Pradhan writes to Ramesh Pokhriyal, seeks Central University status for Utkal University.

+In 2021 CM Naveen Patnaik raised the demand for establishment of 2nd AIIMS for Sundergarh district.

+In March 2022 Bargarh MP Suresh Pujari demands in Parliament to convert VSSUT Burla in the line of Central Institute of Technology, Kokrajhar of Assam.

+The mass convention proposed by the Nagarik Suraksha Samiti in Rourkela in August 2023 has demanded setting up of a Central Tribal University (CTU) in Sundargarh district.In December 2023, Chandra Sekhar Sahu, the BJD MP from Berhampur, has indeed made a significant demand for the establishment of a Central Tribal University in Odisha.

+In March 2025, 11 MLAs from Ganjam district have collectively urged Chief Minister Mohan Charan Majhi to establish NIPER in Berhampur.
+Earlier, several social activists and local leaders submitted memorandums advocating for the establishment of NIPER, emphasizing its importance for educational and economic development in the region.

 Politics related to the issue

 Hot parliamentary issue

 Politicians including the chief minister of Odisha, Mr. Naveen Patnaik, have sought to cast this festering issue as a sign of severe neglect of the state by the government in New Delhi led by the United Progressive Alliance (UPA).
 In May 2007, the issue became a major issue in the Indian parliament.
 In his words, "Orissa does not have a single institution of national excellence and the demand for IIT is a long-standing one".
 The opposition National Democratic Alliance (NDA) staged a walk-out in the Indian parliament, accusing the ruling UPA of neglecting the state's economic development.

 It was reported by sections of the media in May 2007 that the Congress party-led UPA government was embarrassed by this issue.

 The HRD minister, Mr. Arjun Singh has also relented.

 Street protests against alleged discrimination

 There have been several incidents of protest in Odisha in 2007.
 Students have taken to the streets to demand the setting up of an IIT and other educational institutions in Odisha.
 Agamee Orissa, an organisation spearheading a mass agitation in Odisha has organised statewide rallies.
 There also have been stray incidents of violence related to the issue of Odisha's neglect.
 In May 2007, this issue was taken up by the National Students Union of India (NSUI).